wangmarkqi/remote_shell/README.md

 ###  press key Esc:
 Quit the shell.

-## The buildin function:
+## The build_in function:
-Besides standard commands,for example ls,pwd in linux or dir in win10, remote_shell provides building commands.
+Besides standard commands,for example ls,pwd in linux or dir in win10, remote_shell provides following build_in commands.
 ### use <slave_id>
 This command will specify the slave you want to control.You should run step3 on slave pc and config the slave id in the .env file.
 This salve_id (use arg) should be same with id in the .env file.